2025/09/12

 World Wetlands Day

-2 February is designated as the World Wetlands Day to commemorate the signing of the Ramsar Convention.
-The day is celebrated worldwide by Governments and non-governmental organisations to raise public awareness on the importance of wetland conservation.
-A global theme is advocated each year together with the organisation of a wide range of activities.
-In Hong Kong, the Hong Kong Wetland Park celebrates the World Wetlands Day every year through a series of fun-filled activities to deliver wetland conservation messages.
+2 February is designated as the World Wetlands Day (WWD) to commemorate the signing of the Ramsar Convention.
+With a global theme advocated each year, the day is celebrated worldwide by Governments and non-governmental organisations to raise public awareness of the importance of wetland conservation.
+The Hong Kong Wetland Park also organises activities based on the annual theme of WWD to deliver wetland conservation messages to the public.